ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "manifests" claim contains descriptions of software present on the entity.
 These manifests are installed on the entity when the software is installed or are created as part of the installation process.
 Installation is anything that adds software to the entity, possibly factory installation, the user installing elective applications and so on.
-The defining characteristic is they are created by the software manufacturer.
+The defining characteristic of a manifest is that it is created by the software manufacturer.
-The purpose of these claims in an EAT is to relay them without modification to the verifier and possibly to the relying party.
+The purpose of this claim is to relay unmodified manifests to the verifier and possibly to the relying party.

 Some manifests are signed by their software manufacturer independently, and some are not either because they do not support signing or the manufacturer chose not to sign them.
 For example, a CoSWID might be signed independently before it is included in an EAT.
 When signed manifests are put into an EAT, the manufacturer's signature SHOULD be included even though an EAT's signature will also cover the manifest.
 This allows the receiver to directly verify the manufacturer-originated manifest.

-This claim allows multiple formats for the manifest.
+This claim allows multiple manifest formats.
 For example, the manifest may be a CBOR-encoded CoSWID, an XML-encoded SWID or other.
 Identification of the type of manifest is always by a Constrained Application Protocol (CoAP) Content-Format integer {{RFC7252}}.
-If there is no CoAP identifier registered for the manifest format, one MUST be registered.
+If there is no CoAP identifier registered for a manifest format, one MUST be registered.

 This claim MUST be an array of one or more manifests.
 Each manifest in the claim MUST be an array of two.